the-krafty-koder/mastering/notes/system-design/system-design-interview/02_key-value-store.md

 # Single server key value store

-- Store key value pairs in a hash table whcih resides in memory.
+- Store key value pairs in a hash table which resides in memory.
 Optimize to fit more data in a single server via:
   1. Data compression.
   2. Storing only frequently accessed data in memory, the rest on disk.
 - A single server can still reach capacity quickly though, so use distributed server.